seishun/node-steam/README.md

 ### users

 Information about users you have encountered.
-It's an object whose keys are SteamIDs and values are objects with the same structure as in the ['user' event](#user).
+It's an object whose keys are SteamIDs and values are [`CMsgClientPersonaState.Friend`](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto) objects.

 ### chatRooms